Foundations

 Metadata as the control plane for trust

-Catalog-driven governance.
+Catalog-driven visibility.

 The metadata model is extended beyond tables and columns to capture lineage, coverage, freshness, latency, schema history, and methodology notes plus provenance record references — carried through to derived views and outcomes rather than stopping at the warehouse.Built to integrate, designed to last